chartbeat-labs/cljtone-bass/README.md

 Poking around the overtone source code I found the [other sampled instruments](https://github.com/overtone/overtone/blob/master/src/overtone/samples/piano.clj) in the overtone library and decided to find a good sampled bass guitar.
 The samples are recorded mezzo-forte and I think they're great.

-I'd like to extend this into a library for adding other intstrument samples.
-It's actually very straight forward. the hardest part is finding the samples and sed/awk/sh foo to make a list of the freesound sample ids.
+I'd like to extend this into a library for adding other instrument samples.
+It's actually very straight forward, the hardest part is finding the samples and sed/awk/sh foo to make a list of the freesound sample ids.

 ## Usage